michaelleone/serena/DOCKER.md

 - **Consistent dependencies**: No need to manage language servers and dependencies on your host system
 - **Cross-platform support**: Works consistently across Windows, macOS, and Linux

-## Important Limitations and Caveats
+## Important Usage Pointers

-### 1. Configuration File Conflicts
+### Configuration File Conflicts

-⚠️ **Critical**: Docker uses a separate configuration file (`serena_config.docker.yml`) to avoid path conflicts.
-When running in Docker:
-- Container paths will be stored in the configuration (e.g., `/workspaces/serena/...`)
-- These paths are incompatible with non-Docker usage
-- After using Docker, you cannot directly switch back to non-Docker usage without manual configuration adjustment
+Serena's configuration and log files are stored in the container in `/workspaces/serena/config/`.
+Any local configuration you may have for Serena will not apply; the container uses its own separate configuration.

-### 2. Project Activation Limitations
+### Project Activation Limitations

 - **Only mounted directories work**: Projects must be mounted as volumes to be accessible
 - Projects outside the mounted directories cannot be activated or accessed
-- Default setup only mounts the current directory

-### 3. GUI Window Disabled

-- The GUI log window option is automatically disabled in Docker environments
-- Use the web dashboard instead (see below)

-### 4. Dashboard Port Configuration
+### Dashboard Port Configuration

 The web dashboard runs on port 24282 (0x5EDA) by default.
 You can configure this using environment variables: